fwollatz/MLinPractice/Documentation.md

 ### Design Decisions

-Which features did you implement?
-What's their motivation and how are they computed?

 The features implemented are:
 - the most common hastags (boolean): determine the n (specifyable) most common hashtags and checks for the existence of these words in the tweet.
 This creates n new features for each word.
 - the most common emojis (boolean): determine the n (specifyable) most common emojis and checks for the existence of these emojis in the tweet.
 This creates n new features for each emoji.